apasim-io/hands-free-notes/README.md

 Many final submission requirements are sections in the design doc (like unit tests, mocks, etc.).

 The Swift Tests for UI and unit tests are in /HandsFreeNotes next to the XCode project container.
 The testing framework that uses these tests is built into the Xcode project and requires it to be opened in Xcode.
+Once in Xcode, you can simply hit play; the project will be built and the tests will run automatically.

 The Gherkins/BDD testing framework is also inside the XCode Project, and must be opened in Xcode.
 The Gherkins we created are under the PR/FAQ in the same doc.